This house perched above the rocky coastline of Deer Isle, Maine, is famous for several reasons:

 McLeod’s House in “Man Without a Face”

 The Man Without a Face came out in 1993.
 Hard to believe it was that long ago.
 I remember seeing it the theater and loving the house way back then!
-In this screenshot from the movie you can see Gibson standing on the porch:

 Here’s a scene from the movie that had young Chuck (Nick Stahl) being tutored by Justin McLeod (Gibson) on the porch overlooking the water: